-Open the SMS page in the Services submenu of the Configuration section of the main menu.
+Open the SMS Configuration page, click SMS in the Configuration section of the main menu.
 The router can automatically send SMS messages to a cell phone or SMS message server when certain events occur.
-The format allows you to select which events generate an SMS message.
+The form allows you to select which events generate an SMS message.